mmeewis/TL15/README.md

 ## [9.
 Custom submit action](exercise9/README.md) (10')

-Create a custom submit action that sends an "Identity" to Adobe Campaign using Adobe.io.
+Create a custom submit action that sends your profile (identity) to Adobe Campaign using Adobe.io.

 ## [10.
 Prefill AEM Forms](exercise10/README.md) (10')

-Create a custom submit action that sends an "Identity" to Adobe Campaign using Adobe.io.
+Prefill a form using your Adobe Campaign profile created in exercise 9.

 # The end